lucky-wolf/DW2-XL/README.md

 - Increased resource cost of many technologies
 - Reduced absolute values of damage, armor, and shields to make ships and bases a bit more resilient
 - Updated Armor to use a core data table which should give them a better progression and clearer differentiation of technology choices
+- Updated Blasters to use core data which ties everything together and clarifies the distinct function of Phaser Blasters

 ### v1.19.5
 - DW2 1.2.0.5 compatible and required